God will provide for our needs; this is something most people know, but some become a little confused by it.

 Yes, this is from the Sermon on the Mount, and this particular passage comes within a fuller context of 7:7-12 and is about God answering prayer and providing for us.
 The odd part is that Jesus added the “Golden Rule” (v.
 12) at the end of this, and that is set up as a summing up.
 Isn’t that interesting?

 There’s a connection between the two, God’s provision and answering of prayer and the manner in which we treat other people.
 It seems to me that this connection is twofold:

 First, secure in the knowledge that God will answer prayer and provide, we need not, in fact must not envy others who appear to us to be in better shape than we are in the area of our need.

 Second, God’s children always put others first.
 Jesus always served God by serving others in a way that advanced God’s purpose and so must we.
 The Golden Rule simply puts this into words.

-What God will not do for us is to answer our selfish prayers to put us at advantage over others, for this is not the way of lovet.
+What God will not do for us is to answer our selfish prayers to put us at advantage over others, for this is not the motivation of His humble servant.
 Thus, we learn that serving God in humility is our proper response to a gracious God, and that His provision will ensure that putting others first will not leave us alone and destitute.

-What an awesome and amazing God we have and serve!
+What an awesome and amazing God we serve!